Dany Chamoun

 Dany Chamoun (داني شمعون; 26 August 1934 – 21 October 1990) was a prominent Lebanese politician.
 A Maronite Christian, the younger son of former President Camille Chamoun and brother of Dory Chamoun, Chamoun was also a politician in his own right.
 He was murdered on October 21, 1990 at age 56, along with his family.

-Biography

 Early life and education

-Chamoun was born in Deir el-Qamar on 26 August 1934.
+Dany Chamoun was born in Deir el-Qamar on 26 August 1934.
 He was the younger son of former Lebanese President Camille Chamoun.
 He studied civil engineering in the United Kingdom at Loughborough University.